 - B.E.
 Evening Engineering Courses – Minimum if 45% aggregate marks in the diploma or the equivalent examination (Fifth and Sixth Semester).
 For SC/ST/ other backward candidates, minimum 40% marks are required in the qualifying examination.

-In addition to the above requirement, the candidate must have at least 2 years of full-time work experience in any reputed firm/ company/ Industry/ and / Government Autonomous Organizations in the branch of Engineering / Technology in which the candidate has done the diploma and aspires for taking admission to.
+In addition to the above requirement, the candidate must have at least 2 years of full-time work experience as on 1st September of the year of admission, 2019 in any reputed firm/ company/ Industry/ and / Government Autonomous Organizations in the branch of Engineering / Technology in which the candidate has done the diploma and aspires for taking admission to.

 For Architecture Courses

-- For B.Arch Courses (In Day engineering college only) – Candidate should be NATA qualified with a score of 40% marks in the examination.
+- For B.Arch Courses (In Day engineering college only) – The candidates who wish to apply for B. Arch Course and not having NATA score must appear for National Aptitude Test for Architecture (NATA) conducted by Council of Architecture and has to secure a minimum of 40% marks.
 Also, they need to have an aggregate minimum of 50% marks taken together in all the subjects of the final year (Fifth and sixth semester) diploma Examination (Q.E) is eligible for admission to 1st year B. Architecture course.
 For SC, ST and Backward Classes of Karnataka candidates, minimum 45% marks is required.

-Note: It is to be noted by the candidates that those who want to take admissions in the architecture programs need not appear for DCET 2019 but should be NATA qualified.
+Note: It is to be noted by the candidates that those who want to take admissions in the architecture programs need not appear for DCET 2019, but should be 40% marks in NATA.

 Karnataka DCET 2019 Application Process

 After ensuring that the candidates satisfy all the necessary eligibility requirements, the candidate has to fill the application form.
-It will be done online at the official website kea.kar.nic.in and has done away with the pen and paper application form.
+It is available in online mode at the official website kea.kar.nic.in.
 It is divided into two parts.
 Candidates have to fill both the parts to be eligible for the examination.

-A link will be provided here on this page from where the candidate will be able to apply.
+A direct link to fill the form is provided on the “application form” page from where the candidate can able to apply.
 They can also visit the official website to apply.
 It is essential that they download the complete application form for counselling purpose.

 Karnataka DCET 2019 Admit Card

 The admit card for DCET 2019 will be published for those candidates who successfully register themselves before the last date.
 It is an important document which needs to be carried on the day of the examination.
 It is expected that the admit card will be generated online on the official website.
-To download it, they will have to enter the application number and the date of birth which they entered during the registration process.
+To download it, they will have to enter the “application number” and “unique keyword” which they received during the registration process.

 It will contain important information such as name, exam venue details, timing etc. It should be preserved by the candidates till the counselling process is over.
 A direct link will be provided on this page as well to download the admit card.